spollard/josh-works.github.io/_posts/2019-05-31-turing_prework_03_mythical_creatures.md

 > Obviously, as you grow your skill-set as a developer, you would be able to go back and improve prior bits of code you've written.
 It's rare to crank out a "perfect" project, no matter how small.
 >
 > So, optimize for learning, which basically means... when you find something that works, use it, but next time you come across a similar kind of challenge, you might use something slightly different.
+>
 > I don't know if any of this makes sense.
 It basically means
-> **don't sweat not getting exposed to every single ruby method, but be open to using new ones as situations arise, and you get more comfortable with the ones you know.**
+> **don't sweat not getting exposed to every single Ruby method, but be open to using new ones as situations arise, and you get more comfortable with the ones you know.**

 Or, in summary: